duo-labs/android-webauthn-authenticator/README.md

-# Android Webauthn Authenticator Library
+# Android WebAuthn Authenticator Library

 This library is meant to serve as an example implementation of the [WebAuthn authenticator model](https://www.w3.org/TR/webauthn/#sctn-authenticator-model).